SpaceX's Falcon 9 cleared to return to space, FAA says

 Technology

-Ready to return the rocket to flight as soon as Saturday, July 27.
+SpaceX said in a post on X that it was ready to return the rocket to flight as soon as July 27

 (Reuters) - SpaceX's Falcon 9 rocket has been cleared to return to space by the U.S. aviation regulator after it was grounded by a rare mid-flight failure, the Federal Aviation administration (FAA) said on Thursday.